Industry in Argentina: Emerging industry 1870–1930

 Argentina's first wave of industrialization occurred during its Belle Époque when the country experienced a surge of immigration and became incorporated into the global economy.
 Scholars estimate that Argentine industry grew by an annual rate of 5–8% between the 1870s – when factories were "virtually non-existent" in the country – and 1913.
-As a result of this rapid expansion, large industrial interests controlled by the Tornquist (sugar, meatpacking, metals), Devoto (paper, textiles), Bemberg (beer, sugar), Grimoldi (shoes), and Noel (candy, canned goods) families, among others, emerged during this period.
+As a result of this rapid expansion, large industrial interests controlled by multiple families.
+Families including the Tornquists (sugar, meatpacking, metals), Devotos (paper, textiles), Bembergs (beer, sugar), Grimoldis (shoes), and Noels (candy, canned goods) among others, emerged during this period.

 Local manufacturing received a significant boost under Argentine president Nicolás Avellaneda, who in 1876 responded to an economic downturn by abandoning the gold standard and increasing duties on imported goods, leading to a period of import substitution.
 Meanwhile, an influx of European immigrants after 1875 brought both increased consumer demand as well as the human capital required to sustain domestic manufacturing.
-However, due to restricted access to capital, industrial establishments during this era consisted predominantly of artisan workshops focused on low-cost or made-to-order production for the domestic market.
+However, as many firms had a restricted access to capital, industrial establishments during this era consisted predominantly of artisan workshops focused on low-cost or made-to-order production for the domestic market.
 As late as 1913, the local textile industry supplied less than 20% of Argentina's domestic consumption.

 Large-scale export industries emerged during the early 1900s.
-Argentina's famed frigoríficos were built by American interests, which by 1914 controlled between one half and two thirds of beef exports.
+Argentina's frigoríficos were built by American interests, which by 1914 controlled between one half and two thirds of beef exports.
 The 1920s saw Argentina move into a secondary phase of industrialization with the emergence of new sectors such as automobile assembly, rubber products, chemicals, and machinery.
 By the late 1920s, there were already over 50,000 industrial establishments producing approximately 20% of GDP.